 You’ve probably heard this term before.
 When you “whistle blow” this means that you report illegal or an unsafe working environment to the employer, law enforcement, or a government agency.
 If you complain about an unhealthy or unsafe work environment Labor Code section 6310 will protect you.
 If you complain or refuse to take part in illegal activities being done by your employer then you are protected under the Labor Code section 1102.5.
 This includes complaints over things such as unpaid overtime or a missed meals.
 Laws that protect whistleblowers protects you when you try to make a complaint directly to the employer and you don’t have to file a complaint with the government.

 Getting fired is overwhelming alone.
 Getting wrongful termination for a protected right is even worse.
 It’s unfair when you get taken advantage of by your employer.
 When dealing with this delicate subject matter, you want someone who is experienced.
-Matthew A. Kaufman who is Los Angeles wrongful termination attorney has been dealing with cases like yours since 1993.
+Matthew A. Kaufman who is wrongful termination lawyer in Los Angeles CA has been dealing with cases like yours since 1993.
 He will use an aggressive approach to get you the compensation you deserve.
 You should get fired for not doing your job right not for a protected reason like having a disability.
 Contact the Los Angeles Employment Attorney at the Kaufman Law Firm for a free initial consultation using this contact form.
 Or you can give us a call at our local number 818-990-1999.